 In accordance with the present invention a control system has been developed for AC powered trains that uses the state of the motor control unit along with any remote control signals available to the system to actuate a number of remote on-board features.
-On-board means tive in this case) that is addressed by the remote control
+On-board means it is attached to the remote object (a miniature locomotive in this case) that is addressed by the remote control signals.

-The object of this invention is to increase the number of remote control functions from that which would normally correspond to the number of control signals 35 available on an electronic control system by using an on-board electronic state generator (104) along with a combination logic block (108) to select groups of operating effects where a particular effect within each group can then be selected and/or operated by the limited 40 number of remote control signals that are available to the system.
+The object of this invention is to increase the number of remote control functions from that which would normally correspond to the number of control signals available on an electronic control system by using an on-board electronic state generator (104) along with a combination logic block 35 (108) to select groups of operating effects where a particular effect within each group can then be selected and/or operated by the limited number of remote control signals that are available to the system.

-In other words, each state of the on-board generator corresponds to a different group of remote control options that can each be selected and/or operated by the 45 remote control signals.
-If the on-board state generator has "n" stages that select groups of "m" effects each that can in turn be selected and/or operated by the remote control signals, then there are "n×m" (n times m) total remote control options available to be operated 50 by the remote control signals.
+In other words, each state of the on-board generator corresponds to a different group of remote control options that can each be selected and/or operated by the remote control signals.
+If the on-board state generator has "n" stages that select groups of "m" effects each that can in turn be selected and/or operated by the remote control signals, then there are "n×m" (n times m) total remote control options available to be operated by the remote control signals.
 The on-board state generator has made it possible to increase the number of remote control functions that would be available from the remote control signals alone.

-A feature of this invention is to allow the user to 55 power source for providing a track power signal. choose the remote control features that he would like to use by connecting the desired effect generator (i.e. horn, bell, etc.) into the combination logic block.
-In other words, if he wants to select remote option "a" or "b" when the on-board state generator is in state "c" he 60 need only connect this option module to desired output from the combination logic block (108) where signal "c" will enable the two effects, "a" and "b" signals to either affect "a" or "b" separately).
-This gives him a great deal of latitude in choice of options and also al- 65 lows him to change options at a later time without having to also change the on-board state generator or the combination logic block (108.).
+A feature of this invention is to allow the user to choose the remote control features that he would like to use by connecting the desired effect generator (i.e. horn, bell, etc.) into the combination logic block.
+In other words, if he wants to select remote option "a" or "b" when the on-board state generator is in state "c", he need only connect this option module to desired output from the combination logic block (108) where signal "c" will enable the two effects, "a" and "b" signals to affect either "a" or "b" separately.
+This gives him a great deal of latitude in choice of options and also allows him to change options at a later time without having to also change the on-board state generator or the combination logic block (108).

-Another feature of this invention is to establish a preferred set of signals between the on-board state generator and the various options modules.
+set of signals between the on-board state generator and the various options modules.